Birth of the Balancer

 “You would have recovered without it, but not in time for your meeting with the Fiklow.”

-“He’ll need a few days in the chamber, ” she says, “but he’ll be fine.”
+“He’ll need a few days in the chamber,” she says, “but he’ll live.”

 “I don’t know ina,” he answers.